 - Choose a company with a strong financial rating: companies with the highest ratings offer more guarantee that they will have the finances to pay your claim.
-You can get financial strength ratings from rating agencies like A.M.
-Best Company.

 - Make sure you can afford the premium: double check how much income you have coming in and how much expenses you have going out to make sure the rate you’re getting is affordable.

 - Read your policy: after you’ve been issued a policy, make sure you read all the fine print.
 If you don’t like your policy, state laws generally mandate that you have a certain number of days to cancel your policy and receive a refund of any premiums you paid.
 Depending on the state, this may be within 10 to 30 days after the policy issue date.

 A part of life insurance 101 is knowing when you should choose term or permanent life insurance.

 Young and married with small children: young families may need the most death benefit from a life policy because the need for income replacement that can cover the expenses for growing children is greater.
 Also, if a spouse who stays home to take care of the kids were to die, it would be an additional expense for the surviving spouse to pay for child care services.
 A term plan is typically the least expensive option to get the most coverage.
 Longer term policies like the 20-year or 30-year plan can be the most suitable for young families.